b00100479/year3-story-2018/README.md

 4. Chapter01.html edited, few more words added to chapter02.html, few words added to chapter03.html, all pushed with git command to Git cloud.
 5. Vendor file added to .gitignore, chapter02 and chapter03 edited and pushed with get cimmand to Git cloud.
 6. Chapter01, 02 and 03 edited and pushed with git command to Git cloud.
-7. Chapter02 and 03 edited - more story added and pushed with git command to the cloud.
+7. Chapter01 finished, chapter 02 and 03 edited and pushed with git command to Git cloud.
-8. Chapter03 edited - more story added and pushed with git command to the cloud.